Carmine00/ResearchTrack-Assignment-2/src/assignment_2_2022/README.md

 	publish variable

 ## Building and running the code
-To build and run the code, it is enough to write the following commands:
+To build and run the code, it is enough to write the following commands in the root folder of the workspace:
 ```shell
 catkin_make
 roslaunch assignment_2_2022 assignment1.launch